heroiclabs/nakama-docs/docs/storage-collections.md

 When objects are successfully stored a version is returned which can be used with further updates to perform concurrent modification checks with the next write.
 This is known as a conditional write.

 A conditional write ensures a client can only update the object if they've seen the previous version of the object.
-The purpose is to prevent a change to the object if another client has changed the value between when the first client's read and it's next write.
+The purpose is to prevent a change to the object if another client has changed the value between the first client's read and its next write.

 === "cURL"
 	```sh